Roltzonios/New-Logo/README.md

 ## Contributions :handshake:

-Open an issue, submit a pull request or contact me for any contributions.
+Open an issue, submit a pull request or contact me for any contributions

 ## Author :writing_hand: